Columbia ISA Audio Video

 Gold-plated connectors offer superior corrosion resistance if both jack and plug are so finished.
 To the extent possible, try to match gold plugs to gold sockets and nickel plugs to nickel sockets, as this will yield the most reliable long-term connections.

 Digital audio connections come in two different types: coaxial and Toslink optical.
-It doesn?t matter which type you use, so long as it?s the same at the source and receiver ends.
+It doesnt matter which type you use, so long as its the same at the source and receiver ends.
 That is, coaxial outputs mate only with coaxial inputs and optical only with optical.
 Coaxial digital connections should be made with 75-ohm cable, which normally will be labeled for video or digital audio use; do not use ordinary analog audio cables.
 Optical connections are made with fiber-optic cables.
 The digital inputs on most receivers will automatically detect what kind of signal is coming into them and respond appropriately.
 Some, however, may have only one or two digital inputs that can accept Dolby Digital signals.
 In that case, make sure to attach Dolby Digital sources, such as DVD players, to digital inputs labeled for Dolby Digital (often with the double-D Dolby logo).

 If your receiver does not have enough digital inputs for all your digital audio sources, you may plug the digital output from your CD player directly into the digital input of your CD-R recorder, the CD-R's analog output into your receiver, and monitor or play recordings that way.